InvertGames/uFrame.Documentation/pages/scene-loaders.md

 # Scene Loader

-For each [Scene Type](nodes/scene-type-node.md) defined in the graph there is a scene loader class generated.
+For each [Scene Type](nodes/scene-type-node.md) defined in the graph there is generated a scene loader class.
 For example, _LevelScene_ scene type will have a corresponding `LevelSceneLoader` class.

-Scene loaders live as game objects on the [uFrame Kernel](uframe-kernel.md).
+Scene Loaders live as game objects on the [uFrame Kernel](uframe-kernel.md).

 ![](https://dl.dropboxusercontent.com/u/75445779/uFrame_wiki/Screenshot_103.png)

 ## Scene Loader and Scene Type

-When a scene with the corresponding _Scene Type_ is loaded, the scene loader will get a reference to the _Scene Type_ instance and pass it to the `LoadScene()` method.
-There you can use those settings to setup the scene properly.
-That gives a very fine grained control on how scenes are loaded and unloaded.
+When a scene with the corresponding _Scene Type_ is loaded, the Scene Loader will get a reference to the _Scene Type_ instance and pass it to the `LoadScene()` method.

+[todo add more info]

 ## Auto-generated Scene Loader